jmolendijk/dataV2-labs/module-1/Understanding-Code/feedback_nelly.md

 1. Your trello board or a picture is missing wether as a file/picture or as a link in your README file.
 2. Same for the slides.
-3. The gitignore file is missing too.
+3. The .gitignore file is missing too.

 ## Workflow